skarokin/grammaCy/README.md

     - From here, simply develop a comprehensive rule set!
     - Generating suggestions is simple; use step 1.

+We trained a model on GUM which is currently used in production, in which step 2 was not necessary.
+However, running `preprocessing/remove_comments.py` was necessary to ensure this dataset could be used in our CoNLL-U augmentor.

 **NOTE:** It's extremely important to ensure that the model is trained on both grammatical and ungrammatical data.
 If the model was only trained on grammatical data, it would always attempt to assign a grammatical sequence of POS tags and dependency relations
 - For example, if an adjective was used in place of an adverb, a model trained only on grammatical sentences would assign the adjective with an adverb part of speech.
 Thus, a rule-based check cannot work if the model cannot identify that this 'adverb' is actually a misplaced adjective.

 ### How can I use this for my own grammar rules/language?
 - Clone the repository (this library is all about providing customizable tools for building a language-independent model and developing rules, so it is not a package).
 - Gather a PTB or CoNLL-U corpus for your language of choice
-    - If using PTB (constituency parse) data, you need to use `constituency2dependency.py` in the `preprocessing/` directory.
+    - If using PTB (constituency parse) data, you need to use `preprocessing/constituency2dependency.py`.
-- Augment your data on grammar errors you wish to identify by using `conllu_augmentor.py` (multithreaded and multiprocessed) in the `preprocessing/` directory.
+- Augment your data on grammar errors you wish to identify by using `preprocessing/conllu_augmentor.py` (multithreaded and multiprocessed).
     - You can use `conllu_augmentor_singlethread.py` depending on your system requirements.
 Note that this file is incomplete, though.
     - I highly recommend that you first do sandbox testing on pre-trained models provided by spaCy.
 This not only gives you an idea of what kind of grammar errors you should introduce due to the faults of the pre-trained model, but also what grammar errors you SHOULDN'T include as it may either be detrimental to your model performance or is already well captured given the current data.
 - Convert augmented data into `.spacy` format.